Jimmy444-boot/Database-Design-for-a-Local-Pizza-Business/README.md

 ## 🙋 Author

-Built by Helena Pizzeria Ops for learning, internal use, and demo purposes.
+Built by James Osuji for learning, internal use, and demo purposes.

 ---